drduh/macOS-Security-and-Privacy-Guide/README.md

 ## System activation

-As part of Apple's [theft prevention system](https://support.apple.com/102541), Apple silicon Macs connect to Apple servers when macOS is installed to check against the database of stolen/activation-locked Macs.
+As part of Apple's [theft prevention system](https://support.apple.com/102541), Apple silicon Macs connect to Apple servers when macOS is installed to check against the database of lost or stolen systems.

 Read about [how this process works](https://support.apple.com/guide/security/localpolicy-signing-key-creation-management-sec1f90fbad1).